belastingdienst/opr-paas/docs/overview/glossary.md

 ## Capabilities

-A capability is extra functionality that can be added to your Paas simply by enabling it through your Paas' yaml config.
+A capability is extra functionality that can be added to your Paas simply by enabling it through your PaasConfig.

 Examples can include, but are not limited to, ArgoCD, Tekton or Grafana.